UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/Exercise_1.md

 # Exercise 1 — Machine Learning in Practice (30 mins)

 This is a code-along exercise.
-Follow along with the instructor in the notebook — you don't need to write anything from scratch.
+Participants to follow along.

 ## What we're doing and why